Custom Development

 - Provide Context: Give the AI background information (e.g., target audience, learning objectives) for more relevant responses.

-- Validate: Always review AI output for accuracy, relevance, and alignment with your instructional goals.
+- Validate: Always review AI output for accuracy, relevance, and alignment with instructional goals.
 Don't trust it blindly.

-- Scaffold your learning objectives and daily plans
+- Scaffold learning objectives and daily plans

 - Get prompt suggestions for labs, scenarios, and assessments